Configuring the Mobile Security Administrator Portal UEM Integration Settings

 Enabling the MTD Connector in Microsoft Intune Portal

-1. If you are using the Microsoft Endpoint Manager Admin Center, select Tenant administration > Connectors and tokens > Mobile Threat Defense.
+1. In the Microsoft Intune Admin Center, go to Tenant administration > Connectors and tokens > Mobile Threat Defense.

-3. On the Mobile Threat Defense pane, select Add.
+2. On the Mobile Threat Defense pane, click Create.

-4. From the list, select the connector Check Point Harmony Mobile.
+3. From the list, select Check Point Harmony Mobile.